Seymour Duncan Parallel Axis – Clear & Defined

 Hello there, back again with another guitar pickup review for you!
-This time we will look at one of the legendary guitar pickups by possibly the best guitar pickup company, Seymour Duncan!
+This time, we will look at one of the legendary guitar pickups by possibly the best guitar pickup company, Seymour Duncan!
 Although Seymour Duncan Parallel Axis is not a new design, it was one of the most unique and pioneering pickup designs of its time.
+In this article, I will provide you with a brief Seymour Duncan company information and also introduce you to this wonderful humbucker pickup, as well as with a detailed demo and comparison video.

 TL;DR